amd/aocl-data-analytics/README-Release.txt

 AOCL-DA is built with CMake, with supported compilers GNU and AOCC on Linux and MSVC on MS Windows.

-AOCL-DA is dependent on BLAS and LAPACK.
+AOCL-DA is dependent on AOCL-BLAS, AOCL-LAPACK, AOCL-Sparse and AOCL-Utils.

 Building on Linux
 -----------------